google/globalfoundries-pdk-libs-gf180mcu_fd_pr/rules/klayout/drc/testing/README.md

 - The final report for rules DRC-regression will be generated in the current directory with the name of  `final_report.csv`, also you could find the detailed one with the name of `final_detailed_report.csv`.

+- There are some expected violations will be marked in the final report as `known issues`.
+Check known [DRC issues](https://docs.google.com/spreadsheets/d/117Djoc7bjs09jyru4CYNuxXDeraHz8717UGPKOaBA14/edit#gid=0)

 - The final report for standard cells DRC-regression will be generated in the current directory with the name of `sc_drc_report.csv`.